python-effect/effect/docs/source/intro.rst

             yield Effect(Print("Hello,", name))

-Finally, to actually perform these effects, they can be passed to :func:`effect.perform`, along with a dispatcher which looks up the performer based on the intent.
+Finally, to actually perform these effects, they can be passed to :func:`effect.sync_perform`, along with a dispatcher which looks up the performer based on the intent.

 .. code:: python

+    from effect import sync_perform

     def main():
         eff = greet()
         dispatcher = ComposedDispatcher([
             TypeDispatcher({ReadLine: perform_read_line}),
             base_dispatcher])
-        perform(dispatcher, eff)
+        sync_perform(dispatcher, eff)

 This has a number of advantages.
 First, your unit tests for ``get_user_name`` become simpler.
 You don't need to mock out or parameterize the ``raw_input``